WE ARE COMMITTED TO BE ACCESSIBLE TO ALL, AND HAVE MADE SOME ADJUSTMENTS SO THAT YOU CAN ENJOY YOUR VISIT SAFELY.

 Museum rooms are video-monitored.
 No baggage storage is available.

-Small size animals are welcome, but they need to be hold in arms or in their pick-ups only.
-Guide dogs can access with no restrictions.
+Small size animals are welcome, but they need to be held or in their travel bag.
+Assistance dogs can enter with no restrictions.

-We’ll deliver the Museum map to every visitor in which you will find intersting information about the Museum’s history and Antonio Canova’s life.
-Inside the Museum’s rooms you will find QR codes in front of some of the artworks.
+The Museum Map will be given to every visitor upon entrance.
+Inside you can find interesting information about the Museum’s history and Antonio Canova’s life.
+Inside the Museum’s rooms you will find QR codes positioned in front of some of the artworks.
 Scan them to obtain the artwork’s description.
-If needed, ask the personnel at the ticket office for braille or large printing cards.
+If needed, ask the personnel at the ticket office for braille or largely printed cards.

-No seats inside the Museum’s rooms or the house, but in the garden and on the entry portico only.
+No seats available inside the Museum’s rooms or the house, but you can find some in the garden and on the entry portico.

 ● Lifts and floors accessibility

-The museum is equipped with toilets that can be reached crossing the garden inside the facility.
-Toilets comply with the needs of people with reduced mobility.
-An area with a changing table has also been set.
+The museum is equipped with bathrooms that can be reached by crossing the garden inside the museum.
+Toilets comply with the needs of people with reduced mobility, and a changing station is also present.

 ● Italian Sign Language Guides